peefeeyatko/frontend-boilerplate/README.md

 ## Quick Start
 * From your project's root directory run `git clone https://github.com/peefeeyatko/frontend-boilerplate.git`
 * run `npm install` (you may need to do `sudo npm install`).
 This will install all required plugins defined in package.json
+* run `bower install` to pull in all 3rd party packages for application e.g. Bootstrap, jQuery.
+These application dependencies will be defined in bower.json
 * Update config object in gulpfile.js
 ```js
 // Define the in and out paths to your project's assets (sass, js)